brettbuddin/ApplePhotosPublisher/README.md

 When republishing, album memberships and favorite status in Apple Photos are preserved and the old version is replaced.
 Changes to title, caption, keywords, GPS, date, or rating will mark a photo for republish.

 Removing a photo from the publish collection deletes it from Apple Photos.

-## Debugging

-Logs can be found at `~/Library/Logs/Adobe/Lightroom/LrClassicLogs/ApplePhotosPublisher.log`